Free US Shipping for orders $49+

 • wheat

-• wheat (cannot pressure cook; pressure cooking does not remove lectins from any form of wheat)
+• wheat (pressure-cooking does not remove lectins from any form of wheat)

 • wheatgrass

-• white rice (except pressure-cooked white basmati rice from India†)
+• white rice, (except pressure-cooked white basmati rice from India, which contains high-resistant starch; American white basmati rice does not)*

 • wild rice